Seburath/Python-Time-Series/README.md

-Theory: a good code don't need comments
+Theory: A good code don't need comments

-Practice: this mess...
+Practice: This mess...
 XD

 I hope someone will find this usefull too! :)